vladimir-trifonov/nft-marketplace/README.md

 4. Write down the contracts addresses from the console.
 We will need them later.
 ```
-FW7Token deployed to: 0x...
+NFT deployed to: 0x...
-FW7Bridge deployed to: 0x...
+Market deployed to: 0x...
 ```

 5. (Optional) To copy the contracts json files if changed execute `nft-marketplace> ./copy_contracts.sh`.